jasonmerino/jasonmerino.github.io/_posts/2014-06-03-create-a-branch-from-existing-branch-in-git.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Create a branch from existing branch in git"
 date:   2014-06-03 12:41:47
-categories: jekyll update
+categories: git
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!